 3: If it sticks, then you should be able to remove the screen protector fairly easily by pulling it up and away.

 Again, be mindful of the pieces.
-Which means removing the protector over a trash can or a flat surface such as a table to keep the pieces in view.
+This means removing the protector over a trash can or a flat surface such as a table to keep the pieces in view.

 If neither method works, consult with the operator’s manual for your particular brand of phone.
 You should be able to find instructions online if you have a specialty or unusual phone.
-Otherwise, to remove the glass screen protector should be relatively easy to do.
+Otherwise, removing the glass screen protector should be relatively easy to do.
+However, many people prefer to use a protective iPhone case with 9H hardness tempered glass, protection can minimize the risque of scratch, dust, and other daily damage.